sapcc/lyra/README.md

 ## Lyra CLI

 [Lyra CLI](https://github.com/sapcc/lyra-cli) enables you to interact with the SAPCC automation services using commands in your command-line shell.
-It is currently supported on Windows, Linux and Mac.
+It is currently supported on Windows, Linux and Mac (also M1 architecture).

 ## Development setup